 - Swipe down and tap AirPods

-- Adjust your Press Speed and Press and Hold Duration by choosing something other than default
+- Adjust your Press Speed and Press and Hold Duration by choosing something other than the default

 - You can also enable Noise Cancellation with One AirPod by toggling it on at the bottom of this settings screen